 Now, more than ever, many of us are feeling the pinch.
 The price of everything from our utilities to our food is going up faster than our wages.
-This is the ideal time to embrace a bit of practical frugality and stop trying to keep up with the Joneses.
+This is the ideal time to practice frugal living and stop trying to keep up with the Joneses.

 Why do we ‘keep up with the Joneses?‘